CedricChnfr/portfolio/_posts/Courses/2024-10-03-microcontroleur_hardware.markdown

 - Understanding basic notions of sensors, data acquisition: physics, electronics, and metrology point of view.
 - Designing the datasheet of the sensor manufactured.

-### C.I.4 Summary and Review
+### Summary and Review
 The course provided a thorough understanding of integrating sensors with microcontrollers and developing IoT applications.
 It was a good introduction to these concepts, especially for someone without a strong background in electronics or physics.
 However, the condensed schedule of the labs made it challenging to fully grasp all the concepts.

 ## PART D: ANALYTICAL PART

-### D.I.
-Analysis of Skills
+### Analysis of Skills
-- **Theoretical Knowledge**: Gained insights into microcontroller architecture and sensor integration.
-- **Operational Skills**: Developed skills in programming microcontrollers and designing data acquisition systems.
-- **Analytical Skills**: Learned to assess the suitability of different integration techniques for IoT applications.
+Through this course, I gained insights into the principles and applications of microcontroller technologies.
+I developed skills in designing and integrating microcontroller-based systems and learned to assess their functionality and efficiency through experiments.

-### D.II.
-Self Evaluation
+### Self Evaluation
-- **Acquired Skills**: Developed a basic understanding of the concepts and processes involved in integrating sensors with microcontrollers and developing IoT applications.
-However, more focus on practical applications would be beneficial.
-- **Skills to Develop**: Need to enhance proficiency in advanced data visualization techniques for IoT applications.
+I developed a solid understanding of microcontroller technologies and their applications in various fields.
+However, I realized that I need to enhance my proficiency in advanced microcontroller programming techniques and their practical applications.

-### D.III.
-Balance Sheet
+### Balance Sheet

 #### Highlights
-The course was highly relevant to my professional career, providing practical experience in integrating sensors with microcontrollers and developing IoT applications.
-The hands-on project work was particularly valuable in reinforcing the theoretical concepts.
+The course was highly relevant to my professional career, providing practical experience in designing and managing microcontroller-based systems.
+The hands-on experiments were particularly valuable in reinforcing the theoretical concepts.

-### D.IV.
-Complementary Elements
+### Complementary Elements

 #### Project Report
 You can find the complete project report on [GitHub_Microcontroller_Project](https://github.com/Cyril-vsr/Capteur_Gaz).